-118. All public banks, and bank and trust companies incorporated in The Bahamas, that have a trading book and that meets the de minimis threshold as prescribed in The Bahamas Capital Regulations, 2020 are subject to a market risk capital charge.
+109. All public banks and bank and trust companies incorporated in The Bahamas, that have a trading book that meets the de minimis threshold as prescribed in the Capital Regulations are subject to a market risk capital charge.

 Measuring Market Risk - Simplified Standardised Approach